 “People kept wanting to touch George, like he was an idol.”

-Hartery made sure Takei found his relatives at the station but never learned if the pinball machine they later collected at the airport actually fit onto the uncle’s car.
+Hartery made sure Takei found his relatives at the station but never learned if the pinball machine they later collected at the airport actually fit into the uncle’s car.